JaxLai/Python_01/README.md

 - For example, if we want to conect GITHUB we need to press shift+ctrl+p and write GIT CLONE in the tool box.
 - Next, we need to paste the project URL and enter.
 - After that, we need to press ok and save the file in the place you want.
-- Last, we need to select trust the author and you will find your project.
+- Then, we need to select trust the author and you will find your project.
-- We need to go to the SOURCE CONTROL and Commit Message so that it will change.
+- We need to go to the SOURCE CONTROL and copy the git config --global user.email "you@example.com" and "Your Name"
+- Then, paste it in the Terminal and write your true email and username that you set in the GITHUB.
+- After that, you can commit it.
+-Lastly, we need to refresh the GITHUB and we will see the things we write in Visual Studio.